 Problem Students commit to walking 12.8 km in 4 days.
 How many kilometres do they have to walk each day if they want to cover the same distance each day?
 Peter wants to hike 12.8 km at 4 km per hour.
 How many hours will it take him to complete this hike?

 Questions to Ask We divide the 12.8 km into 4 stages of equal length (4 groups).
 What is the length of each stage?
-We have 12.8 km that we group 4 km per hour (4 per group).
-How many groups will there be?
+We have 12.8 km that we group into 4 km for each hour (4 per group).
+How many hours will there be?

 Representation